MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/09-create-power-bi-dashboard.md

     ![Picture 59](Linked_image_Files/09-create-power-bi-dashboard_image48.png)

-1. When prompted to replace the dataset, select **Replace**.
+1. When prompted to replace the semantic model, select **Replace**.

 1. Close Power BI Desktop.

-*The dataset in the Power BI service now has June 2020 sales data.*
+*The semantic model in the Power BI service now has June 2020 sales data.*

 ### **Review the dashboard**